 - Celery: Eating a stalk of raw celery can help (excellent choice for pregnant women).

-- Almonds: Chew on raw almonds until discomfort eases–just a handful should do it.
+- Almonds: Chew on raw almonds until discomfort eases–just a handful will do the trick.

 - Mustard: Take a spoonful (or two if needed) of mustard when discomfort hits…will take a minute or two to bring relief.

-- Pineapple: Eat a slice or two of fresh pineapple when it hits or right after meals.
+- Pineapple: Eat a few pieces of fresh pineapple when it hits or right after meals.

-- Yogurt: Eating a couple spoonfuls of yogurt when you feel it coming on can help ease it away.
-If one regularly suffers from this, try adding yogurt to the diet on a regular basis–it’s good for you in more ways than one (excellent choice for pregnant women).
+- Yogurt: Consuming a couple spoonfuls of yogurt when you feel it coming on can ease things away.
+If regular occurrences are experienced, try adding yogurt to the diet on a routine basis–it has numerous health benefits (excellent choice for pregnant women).